How to Store Breast Milk

 If you’re wondering, “What’s the best way for me to store my breast milk?”
 The first step is getting a breast pump that is best for your needs.
 Maybe you only plan to pump occasionally, and are interested in getting a manual breast pump.
 Or, if you’re looking to stay ahead of your work or parenting duties by multitasking while you pump milk, you should look into getting one of our wearable hands-free breast pumps.
 Some of our favorite models include the Elvie and the Freemie Independence.

 If you’re returning to the workforce after you have a baby, that probably means that you’ll be pumping every day, several times a day.
 It can help save you some time if you opt for a powerful, hospital-grade breast pump.
 Plus, these are durable breast pumps that you can take anywhere.
 Some of our favorites include Motif Luna, Spectra S1, and Sepctra S2.
 When you’re not quite sure which pump you’d like to get, feel free to reach out to us at The Breastfeeding Shop.
 We can help you find the right breast pump.
 Our knowledgeable staff members are here for you.
-And we’ll gladly break down the differences between a Motif Luna vs. a Spectra S1.
+And we’ll gladly break down the differences between a Motif Luna vs. a Spectra S1 or an Elvie vs. an Ameda.
 Plus, we make it very easy to get a top breast pump through insurance.

 How to Store Breast Milk in the Fridge